yaplik/satnogs-client/doc/raspi-install.rst

 **Step 1.8:** In order to expand the lifetime of the SD Card, edit /etc/fstab file with your favourite editor:
   * Comment out the line of the swap partition
-  * Change options of root partition line (/ ext4) from `defaults,noatime` to `defaults,noatime,commit=1800`.
+  * Only if you used the "minimal" Fedora installation (not the "server" build), change options of root partition line (/ ext4) from `defaults,noatime` to `defaults,noatime,commit=1800`.
 This change means that changes on root partition will be written on SD Card every 30min
   * Move /var/log and /var/tmp directories to memory by adding the following two lines::

       tmpfs /var/tmp tmpfs defaults,noatime,nosuid,size=20m 0 0